tanishaprabhu/Datagrokr/README.md

-CLI Grade Calculator
+CLI Grade Calculator:
-A simple Python CLI project to manage student marks and calculate grades.
+A simple Python-based command-line Grade Calculator that manages student marks, calculates averages and grades, and stores results in a CSV file.

 Features
 1. Add and search students